Integralist/HTML5-History-API/README.md

 Description
 -----------

-This is the example found in the '[Dive into HTML5](http://diveintohtml5.org/history.html)' online book.
+This is an 'extended/improved' version of the example found in the '[Dive into HTML5](http://diveintohtml5.org/history.html)' online book.

 In the example the author demonstrates a photo gallery that links to different pages.